crs4/notredam/src/dam/README.txt

 ===============================================================================

 1.
-Fixed the wellknown bug in the user preferences window 2.
+Fixed the wellknown bug in the user preferences window (issue 41) 2.
-Sorted the list of members available in Workspace->Configure->Members in case of 'Add member'
+Sorted the list of members available in Workspace->Configure->Members in case of 'Add member' 3.
+Fixed the bug in DAMComponentSetting, when two SettingValue related to different DAMComponentSetting had the same name (issue 45).
 ===============================================================================
 OTHER THINGS
 ===============================================================================